RDCH106/Simple-File-Server/README.md

 Find the latest code version at https://github.com/RDCH106/Simple-File-Server Find the latest release at https://github.com/RDCH106/Simple-File-Server/releases

+### How to configure server

+First execution, into config folder, from `default.json` will create `config.json` with initial configuration values.
+You can edit them to use other port, password, etc...

 ### How To Run

 Configure the `setting.py` file with the desired configuration and run as other python program: